Home Wireless Earbuds Marshall Minor Iii Vs. Sony Linkbuds S

 See price on Amazon See price on Amazon

-IP ratings is the rating of protection given by an enclosure, against solids and water.
-The letters 'IP' are followed by two values The first value represents protection against solids such as dust, while the second refers to protection against liquids (water).
+Ingress protection ratings is the rank of protection offered by a casing, against solids and water.
+In the format of IPXX, 'X' represents a number The first value of the IP rating represents protection against solids such as dust, while the second refers to protection against liquids (water).

-Having a value of IPX4, the Marshall Minor III's rating for solids indicates that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-Compared to the Marshall Minor III, Sony LinkBuds S have a rating of IPX4 meaning that we are not yet certain of their rating with solids (dust) and that of liquids is that, they both have the same rating against liquids Marshall Minor III have a weight of 8g .
-We take in account a lower weight better for the reason that lighter devices are more comfortable to carry.
+Scoring IPX4, the Marshall Minor III's rating for solids indicates that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the Marshall Minor III, Sony LinkBuds S have a rating of IPX4 meaning that we are not yet certain of their rating with solids (dust) and that of liquids is that, they both have the same rating against liquids The Marshall Minor III have a weight of 8g .
+We consider a lower weight better because lighter devices are easier to carry.

-Both Sony LinkBuds S and Marshall Minor III have stereo speakers Marshall Minor III driver unit is 12mm in diameter, bigger drivers are more powerful, therefor producing better bass.
-The driver unit is basically a mini speaker that produces sound in the earbuds, the unit size determines the sound produced by the earbuds.
-Sony LinkBuds S driver unit is 5mm in diameter, which means that they have a smaller driver unit than that of Marshall Minor III by 7mm , a common assumption that driver units of a bigger size automatically produce better sound quality.
+A driver unit is basically a mini speaker that produces sound in the device, its size determines the sound produced by the device.
+Sony LinkBuds S driver unit is 5mm in diameter, which means that they have a smaller driver unit than that of Marshall Minor III by 7mm , many people have a misconception that driver units of a bigger size automatically produce better sound quality.

 kinsta kinsta